VagabondFactory/galluppi-lite/README.md

 Galluppi
 ========

-Really simple (yes/no) gallup implementation with node.js, socket.io, express, underscore, bootstap.io, and Google charts.
+Really simple (yes/no) gallup implementation with node.js, socket.io, express, underscore, Twitter bootstap, and Google charts.

 How To
 ======